-In the focus groups, participants shared that they had not received mental preparation prior to departure.
-During the work at the disaster zone, a military social worker and the head nurse of the emergency department, conducted sessions for processing the informants' experiences (Participant # 6; Participant #18).
-Post-mission, the nurses acknowledged that they had been contacted by military psychologists after their return to Israel.
-Nonetheless, there was a prevalent feeling that while there had been personal conversations and honorary events, there was a lack of group closure for the traumatic experience they had undergone together.
+Participants shared that they had not received emotional preparation pre-departure.
+At the disaster zone, a military social worker and the emergency department’s head nurse conducted sessions for processing their experiences.
+The nurses acknowledged that they had been contacted by military psychologists after returning to Israel.
+However, there was a prevalent feeling that despite post-mission personal conversations and honorary events, group closure for the experience they had undergone together was lacking.
 Participant # 9 explained:

-"In my view, there was no closure, and it was missing.
-Everyone can talk about it on their own, but no one gathered the group [to talk].
-Three days ago, I had dreams about Turkey again.
-I don’t know where they came from...There was a very nice closing event initiated by the medical corps that held an appreciation evening, but there was no room for talking".
+“There was no closure, and it was missing.
+Everyone can talk about it on their own, but no one gathered the group [to talk]...There was a very nice closing event initiated by the medical corps that held an appreciation evening, but there was no room for talking”.

 Discussion

-Three major themes emerged in this study, corresponding to three separate time periods: pre-departure, work in the disaster zone, and post-Mission conclusions.
-Pre-departure preparation was the first theme identified by interviewers.
-Nurses felt a sense of mission about participating in the humanitarian aid delegation, highlighted logistics issues, and appreciated the shared teamwork between delegation members.
-International studies have examined nurses’ experience during the preparation phase before deployment, and noted the positive emotions associated with a sense of mission on the one hand (Christensen & Wagner, 2022; Moradi et al., 2020), and dealing with logistical concerns on the other hand (Al Harthi et al., 2020; Alpert et al., 2018; Richards et al., 2023).
-Flattening the hierarchy among delegation members contributed to the team’s sense of unity; however we did not find prior mention of this in the literature.
+Three major themes emerged in this study, corresponding to three separate time periods: pre-departure, work in the disaster zone, and post-mission conclusions.
+Pre-departure preparation was the first theme participants identified.
+Nurses felt a sense of mission about participating in the humanitarian aid delegation, highlighted logistical issues, and appreciated the members’ teamwork.
+International studies examining nurses’ experience during the pre-deployment preparation phase have noted the positive emotions associated with a sense of mission (Christensen & Wagner, 2022; Moradi et al., 2020), along with logistical concerns (Al Harthi et al., 2020; Alpert et al., 2018; Richards et al., 2023).
+Flattening the hierarchy among delegation members contributed to the team’s sense of unity, but we found no mention of this in the literature.

-Pre-departure time as emerged from the text, should focus on team members' acquaintance and preparedness for the assignment.
-Many studies focus on general training and preparation towards a mission (Niu et al., 2022; Ohana Sarna Cahan et al., 2023; Suresh et al., 2021).
-However, only one study was found to address the pre-deployment phase efficiently to benefit the team members in a detailed way including orientation, competencies and teamwork (Holmgren et al., 2019).
+The findings indicate that pre-departure time should focus on team members’ acquaintance and preparedness for the assignment.
+Many studies focus on general training and mission preparation (Niu et al., 2022; Ohana Sarna Cahan et al., 2023; Suresh et al., 2021), with only one effectively addressing how the pre-deployment phase can benefit team members through orientation, training and teamwork (Holmgren et al., 2019).

-Work in the disaster zone was the second theme that emerged from the text.
-Nurses complained about environmental difficulties mostly inclement weather: especially the first night which was rainy and cold.
-Sleeping in tents without suitable protection left a remarkable impression immediately after arriving in the disaster zone.
-Another challenge as expressed by the participants focused on the interaction with the local population, particularly the local medical teams.
-They identified cultural differences and conflicting perspectives, which presented them with formidable barriers while also recognizing in them potential for collaboration.
-Working with a local medical team in an existing hospital, as in this study is considered unique.
-Differences in cultural and professional perspectives among international groups of nurses have been recognized for many years (Purnell, 1991).
-Although studies highly recommended improving cultural knowledge, and thus improving collaboration with local medical teams (Bar-On et al., 2013; Chin et al., 2022; Lind et al., 2012), we have found no studies of real-time collaboration between foreign and local teams at a single disaster site to date.
+Work in the disaster zone was the second theme that emerged.
+Nurses’ complaints focused mostly on inclement weather, especially the first cold, rainy night at the disaster zone and sleeping in tents lacking suitable protection.
+Another challenge participants identified was interacting with the local population, particularly local medical teams.
+They found that cultural differences and conflicting perspectives presented formidable barriers, albeit with potential for collaboration.
+Differences in cultural and professional perspectives among international groups of nurses have long been recognized (Purnell, 1991).
+Although studies strongly recommended improving cultural knowledge, and thereby improving collaboration with local medical teams (Bar-On et al., 2013; Chin et al., 2022; Lind et al., 2012), we have found no studies of real-time collaboration between foreign and local teams at a single disaster site.